 Agony Beam: Necromancy school offers two - the relatively mild Pain and the Percent Damage Attack Agony.
 There is also Torment, which is a multiple-target variant of Agony and is not available as a spell, though players can use it through a variety of items and as a power granted by the god Kikubaaqudgha.

-There's a whole level, The Hall of Blades, which has nothing but animate weapons.
+There was a whole level, The Hall of Blades, which contained nothing but animated weapons.

 Xom can do this to any weapon bestowed upon you at any time.